Section 2528. Traffic Control

 C. Traffic Quality Control.

-1. Maintain a Traffic Control Technician on staff, even though the traffic control portion of the contract may be subcontracted.
-The Traffic Control Technician is required to have attended and passed the exam in an ATSSA Traffic Control Technician, IMSA Work Zone Traffic Control, Iowa AGC Traffic Control Technician class, Minnesota DOT Traffic Control Supervisor training class, or Texas Engineering Extension Service Work Zone Traffic Control training class.
-This Traffic Control Technician is responsible for overall management of the Contractor's quality control program for traffic control.
+1. Maintain a trained Traffic Control Technician on staff, even though the traffic control portion of the contract may be subcontracted.
+The trained Traffic Control Technician is required to have attended and passed the exam in an ATSSA Traffic Control Technician, IMSA Work Zone Traffic Control, Iowa AGC Traffic Control Technician class, Minnesota DOT Traffic Control Supervisor training class, or Texas Engineering Extension Service Work Zone Traffic Control training class.
+This trained Traffic Control Technician is responsible for overall management of the Contractor's quality control program for traffic control.
 Starting April 2018, the Traffic Control Technician shall retake and pass the exam in one of the approved classes every 5 years.
+To maintain trained status, the Traffic Control Technician shall attend and pass the exam in an approved training class at a minimum of every 5 years.

 2. On a daily basis as the project is constructed, perform the following quality control work associated with monitoring and documenting traffic control conditions: